aimms/how-to/Articles/118/118-Connect-SQLite.rst

 .. image:: images/9odbc.png

 Congrats!
-You may go directly to the `Fill out AIMMS Database Table identifier`_ in order to complete the connection with your AIMMS database.
+You may go directly to the `Fill out an AIMMS Database Table identifier`_ in order to complete the connection with your AIMMS database.

 Create a connection string
 ^^^^^^^^^^^^^^^^^^^^^^^^^^